skysqlinc/skysql-docs/docs/Quickstart/Launch DB using the Terraform Provider.md

 2. Fill out a name for the API key
 3. Click the "Create" button.
 4. Click the copy button to copy the API key.
-5. Store the API key somewhere safe as it is showed only once during the creation.
-SkySQL platform does not store it anywhere.
+5. Store the API key somewhere safe as it is shown only once during the creation.
+The SkySQL platform does not store it anywhere.

 ### **Step 2: Create Terraform Project Directory**